cloudyuga/kubecon-video-slides-downloader/README.md

 ```
 python3 youtuber.py -link "https://kccnceu2022.sched.com" -d "2022-05-16 2022-05-17 2022-05-18 2022-05-19"
 ```
-### Running the python file.
-- Create a virtual environment using `python3 -m venv venv`, where the second venv is the name of the virtual environment
-- Activate the virtual environment using `source venv/bin/activate`
-- Import all the packages as per requirements.txt (Run `pip3 install -r requirements.txt` in Terminal)
-- Run this command `git checkout pull-feature` for getting the corresponding files
-- Run `python3 youtuber.py`
-- Enter the url of the corresponding playlist you wish to scrape

 - Now the output is obtained in the markdown format to get the tabular display on the github repository.
 [Example](https://github.com/cloudyuga/kubecon19-china)
 - The output file by default is README.md (or you can change it using -ofl tag)